(a) All Developments funded by the Department must

 Department's physical inspection protocol without adjustment.
 Any

-request for a Database adjustment for modernization work in progress
+request for a technical review process for modernization work in progress

 must include proof the work was contracted before any notice of inspection